MuckyTaters/MuckyVision3/README.md

 MuckyVision's source code is organised in layers.
 The current commit comprises the lowest layer: "GameEng", the layer above "ImageMan", and the utility classes "ImageText", "Console" and "VoiceSynth" (a synthesiser that works with the new audio manager).
+A number of geometric class templates have been added to the 'include' folder such as 'Point', 'LineSegment' and various Bezier curves (see below).

 GameEng acts as a wrapper for SDL, so that higher layers have no need to use SDL commands.
 This will make it easy to swap out SDL for another